 - Run the numbers to make sure you won’t lose money by running a promotion

-- Decide whether you’ll offer any bonus services (free or premium)
+- Decide whether you’ll provide any bonus services (free or premium)

 Lastly, you’ll want to anticipate how much inventory you’ll need on hand to meet demand.
 The last thing you want to do is sell yourself short on revenue because you ran out of product.

-Sometimes the best way to snag another holiday sale is to run a holiday-themed email campaign and target those who have long left your eCommerce store.
-However, the only way this will work is if you convince site visitors to subscribe while they’re visiting your website.
+Sometimes the best way to snag another ecommerce holiday sale is to run a holiday-themed email campaign and target those who have long left your ecommerce store.
+However, that only works if you convince site visitors to subscribe while they’re visiting your website.

-To catch people’s attention and convince them to sign up to your email list (and not your competitor’s), do exactly what you did to your store’s homepage — add a little holiday cheer — just like Canon does.
+To catch people’s attention and convince them to sign up to your email list (and not your competitor’s), do exactly what you did to your store’s homepage — add a little holiday cheer.

-And whatever you do, make sure to add an incentive to your opt-ins, such as a coupon for your online store.
-This will entice people to sign up and actually come back to your shop to buy.
+And whatever you do, make sure to add an incentive to your opt-ins, like coupons for your online store.
+That will entice people to sign up and come back to your shop to buy.

 Even better, when you use Elementor to help with your page building, you can add popups to your site to do the following: